fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-Activities.rst

 SCreateActivity
 *****************

-There is an action or an editor (```::activities::action::SCreateActivity`` or ``::activities::editor::SCreateActivity``).
-This services display the available activities according to the .configuration.
+There is an action or an editor (``::activities::action::SCreateActivity`` or ``::activities::editor::SCreateActivity``).
+This services display the available activities according to the configuration.

 When the activity is selected, the service sends a signal with the activity identifier.
 It should works with the
 ::uiMedData::editor::SActivityWizard that creates or updates the activitySeries.